Skip to main content

 Frequently Asked Questions

-of the Devil is a action game.
+of the Devil is a action game with thriller, anime and science fiction themes.

 On average players spend around 6 hours playing of the Devil.